GriffinCanCode/Builder/source/README.md

 ## Building

 The source is built using the Builder system itself.
-See the root `BUILD` and `BUILD.json` files for build configuration.
+See the root `Builderfile` for build configuration.

 ## Testing